anortiz08/aortiz-resume/index.md

 <br />

 ---
-## COMMUNITY INVOLVEMENT
+## COMMUNITY-FOCUSED POSITIONS
 ---
 * Grand Knight of Knights of Columbus Council 16561 - Canal Winchester, OH
-* Committee Member of Habitat for Humanity Community Build Project - Canal Winchester, OH
+* Member of Habitat for Humanity Community Build Project Committee - Canal Winchester, OH
+* Member of Diocesan Vocations Committee for the Diocese of Columbus - Columbus, OH